micmejia/bible-dump/NKJV/2 Kings/2 Kgs 9.md

 So the watchman reported, saying, "He went up to them and is not coming back; and the driving _is_ like the driving of Jehu the son of Nimshi, for he drives furiously!"

 ###### 21
-Then Joram said, [^f]"Make ready."
+Then Joram said, "Make ready."
 And his chariot was made ready.
-Then Joram king of Israel and Ahaziah king of Judah went out, each in his chariot; and they went out to meet Jehu, and [^g]met him on the property of Naboth the Jezreelite.
+Then Joram king of Israel and Ahaziah king of Judah went out, each in his chariot; and they went out to meet Jehu, and met him on the property of Naboth the Jezreelite.

 ###### 22
 Now it happened, when Joram saw Jehu, that he said, "_Is it_ peace, Jehu?"
 So he answered, "What peace, as long as the harlotries of your mother Jezebel and her witchcraft _are so_ many?"